 Managing Shadows and Reflections

 Shadows and reflections can be distracting in a video podcast.
 Pay attention to the angles of your lights to minimize sharp shadows or to use them artistically to frame your subjects.
-Be mindful of reflective surfaces, as they can bounce light in unexpected ways.
-In these cases, moving the lights or adjusting their power and distance can often correct the issue.
+Be mindful of reflective surfaces, as they can bounce light unexpectedly.
+Moving the lights or adjusting their power and distance can often correct the issue in these cases.

 Use flags and gobos to block unwanted light and shadows.